StraightCurlyCurves/azul/README.md

+# Contents
+- About Azul
+- How to play a game
+- How to write a bot

-# Azul
+# About Azul
 Azul is a boardgame for 2-4 players ([watch rule video here](https://youtu.be/csJL-78NEPQ)).
 With this repository you can play Azul with your friends, against bots or let bots play against each other.

 If not set otherwise, a history of the game will be saved.
 The history can be loaded to go back to a certain point of the game and take a different turn from there.

 IMPORTANT: Make sure the console is high enough to display the whole game board.
 Otherwise the game will not be displayed correctly.

-# How to get started
-- How to play a game
-- How to write a bot

-## How to play a game
+# How to play a game
 If you play a game with manual players (not bots) or mixed, the console asks the non-bot players to provide a factory ID to pick from, a color ID to pick and a pattern line row you wish to place the tiles on.

 If you place the tiles on a pattern line row which can't hold some or any of the tiles, the corresponding tiles will automatically fall on the floor line.